As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 Now, let’s look at some of the essentials you’ll need to get electrical power and other resources while moochdocking.

 Although you can pull into a driveway and dry camp, you’ll need a few essentials if you want to moochdock with electricity and fresh water.

 - Extension Cord – Used for connecting to power as long as your host agrees.
 Ensure you have a heavy-duty, outdoor extension cord with an amp capacity of at least 15 amps.

 - Electrical Adapter (Dogbone) – This 15 to 30 amp adapter connects your RV power cord to an extension cord.

 - RV Drinking Water Hose – To hook up to water or fill your tank.

-- Y Value Splitter (optional) – If your host is using their water spigot, add a splitter so you can both use water or turn the water valves on and off as needed.
+- Y Value Splitter (optional) – If your host uses their water spigot, add a splitter so you can both use water or turn the water valves on and off as needed.

 Moochdocking Apps & Memberships

-You can sign up for a few different memberships that will give you access to moochdocking locations.
+There are a couple of popular memberships you can join that will give you access to moochdocking locations.